Westland Mall (Florida)

-Westland Mall is a shopping mall in Hialeah, Florida, United States.
+Westland Mall (formerly Westfield Westland) is a shopping mall in Hialeah, Florida, United States.
 The anchor stores are Macy's and JCPenney.

 The mall has over 100 stores.

 Westland Mall has several restaurants, Fuddruckers, Chili's, Outback Steakhouse, IHOP and a food court with McDonald's, Subway, Charlys Grill Subs and more.
 The mall experiences about 10 to 12 thousand people daily from the Miami metropolitan area.

-The mall, then named "Westland Mall" opened in the summer of 1971, after the mall was built to the east of the then standalone Burdine's Department Store.
-At that time its anchors were Sears, Burdine's and JCPenney.
+The mall, then named "Westland Mall" opened in the summer of 1971, after the mall was built to the east of the then standalone Burdines Department Store.
+At that time its anchors were Sears, Burdines and JCPenney.
 Its restaurants included a medium-sized cafeteria and a Farrell's Ice Cream parlor.

+In November 2007, the Westfield Group acquired the mall from the Mills Corporation and renamed it “Westfield Westland”.
+The name was reverted in 2012 when the mall was sold to Starwood Capital Group.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Westland Mall, into Seritage Growth Properties.
-Sears downsized the first level for Forever 21 and Xfinity, and a portion of the former auto center is expected to become Panera Bread.
+Sears downsized the first level for Forever 21 and Xfinity.

 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store closed in February 2020.

-Westfield acquisition

-In November 2007, the mall became "Westfield Westland", after The Mills sold it off to Westfield Group.
-The name reverted when it was sold in 2012 to Starwood Capital Group.